Table of Contents

 - If your supervisor has a military or academic title, address them by the title in your initial outreach for assistance.
 Otherwise, use “Ms.” or “Mr.”

 - Give your name.
-If you had an English nickname, tell your supervisor or employer your nickname.
+If you had a nickname, tell your supervisor or employer your nickname.
 They might remember your nickname more than your legal name.

 - Give the dates and location that you worked with the supervisor or employer.